Follow Italianism

 Cases brought by lawyer Marco Mellone will be tried in Rome in January 2026

-The Supreme Court of Italy – Court of Cassation – scheduled a historic hearing for January 13, 2026, at 10 am, in Roma.
-In the Court's Aula Magna, the United Sections — the highest instance of Italian civil justice — will analyze two cases that could alter the recognition of Italian citizenship by descent.
+The Supreme Court of Italy – Court of Cassation – has scheduled a historic hearing in Rome for January 13, 2026, at 10:00 AM.
+In the Aula Magna of the Court, the United Sections — the highest court in the Italian civil justice system — will analyze two cases that could alter the recognition of Italian citizenship by descent.

 The cases are not related to the case currently being analyzed by the Turin Court, which will be heard by the Constitutional Court in early 2026, although they deal with similar issues regarding the loss and recognition of citizenship.